issaceee/isaac-vault/Readings/Texts/Paper 3/Moby Dick/Moby Dick.md

 - “because any human thing supposed to be complete, must for that very reason infallibly be faulty”
 - “among the unspeakable foundations, ribs, and very pelvis of the world”

+- “For small erections may be finished by their first architects; grand ones, true ones, ever leave the copestone to posterity.
+God keep me from ever completing anything.
+This whole book is but a draught—nay, but the draught of a draught.
+Oh, Time, Strength, Cash, and Patience.”

+## ch.
+33
+- “Now, the grand distinction drawn between officer and man at sea, is this—the first lives aft, the last forward”
+- “I must not conceal that I have only to do with a poor old whale-hunter like him; and, therefore, all outward majestical trappings and housings are denied me.
+Oh, Ahab! what shall be grand in thee, it must needs be plucked at from the skies, and dived for in the deep, and featured in the unbodied air”

+## ch.
+34
+ - “In strange contrast to the hardly tolerable constraint and nameless invisible domineerings of the captain’s table, was the entire care-free license and ease, the almost frantic democracy of those inferior fellows the harpooneers.
+While their masters, the mates, seemed afraid of the sound of the hinges of their own jaws, the harpooneers chewed their food with such a relish that there was a report to it.
+They dined like lords; they filled their bellies like Indian ships all day loading with spices.
+Such”
+## ch.
+35
+- “old astronomers were wont to mount to the apex, and sing out for new stars; even as the look-outs of a modern ship sing out for a sail, or a whale just bearing in sight.”
+- “dauntless stander-of-mast-heads; who was not to be driven from his place by fogs or frosts, rain, hail, or sleet; but valiantly facing everything out to the last, literally died at his post.”
+- “say: your whales must be seen before they can be killed; and this sunken-eyed young Platonist will tow you ten wakes round the world, and never make you one pint of sperm the richer.”
+- “For nowadays, the whale-fishery furnishes an asylum for many romantic, melancholy, and absent-minded young men, disgusted with the carking care of earth, and seeking sentiment in tar and blubber.”
+- “Ten thousand blubber-hunters sweep over thee in vain.’*”
+	- changing of ships to blubber hunters
+- “here is no life in thee, now, except that rocking life imparted by a gentle rolling ship; by her, borrowed from the sea; by the sea, from the inscrutable tides of God.
+But while this sleep, this dream is on ye, move your foot or hand an inch; slip your hold at all; and your identity comes back in horror. ”

+## ch.
+36